HUGH ALVAR HENRIK AALTO (1898-1976)

 Around 1935 - Riviera Housing Company Apartments, Itäinen Puistotie 14 A, Kaivopuisto Park, Helsinki, Finland.
 This plot now occupied by the U. S. Embassy contains some 20 luxury flats ranging in size from 484 square feet to approximately 1,600 square feet.
 The plan features a sauna and an open-air terrace with a fountain on the roof.

 1936 - The John M. Gylphe Summer House, aka Sonnenblick, Gloskar Island outside Hanko.
-Unbuilt on account of the war.
+Unbuilt.
 The L-shaped plan contains a living room with an open fireplace and fixed sofas, a small bedroom, and a miniature kitchen.

-1936 - Master Plan of Sunila, an industrial estate.
+1938 - The Sunila Master Plan, Kotka, Finland.
 Allto separated the factory from housing by placing it on a rocky island with access from the mainland via a road embankment and with a steep cliff in front of which ocean-going ships could be moored.
 He scattered the housing among the hills on the mainland, creating Finland's first 'forest town', that is, a combination of urban blocks of flats and a forest (or what remained of it).
-He continued this work in the 1940s and 1950s.

 1) Koivikko House, a chain house for factory officials on a plot next to the church.
 This three-story building is faced with brick and has bearing transverse walls reaching through to the facade, horizontal weatherboarding between the windows producing a strip window effect, and a room disposition providing one three-room and one four-room flat on each landing for each of the three flights of stairs.
 At one end of the building is an indoor ballgame court.
 The outbreak of war prevented construction.